gt4cap/extraction/howtodias.md

 -->

 Version 1.1, 15 February 2022

 Version 1.2, 25 February 2022 - Updated extraction section for status

 Version 1.3, 26 April 2022 - Minor updates

+Version 1.4, 25 May 2023 - Updates to reflect migration to CDSE (ongoing)

 ## Account set up
 An Onboarding Member State needs a DIAS account.
 For the account, a contact person (name, email, phone) has to be identified.